shivani4208/Medicare-Squad/README.md

 - Clicking Search will allow the patient to view a list of doctors based on their selected criteria.  <br />
 ---
-## Challenges we ran into
--Faced problems with login signup authorization -Finding nearby doctors in a specific field
--Uploading multiple files in the patient's medical record.
----
 ### Features being worked on:
 - Patient and Doctor both can share prescription or test reports to each other.